JAugusto97/ToLD-Br/README.md

 **If you want access to the full dataset with demographic information for each annotator or the tweet IDs collected for this paper, contact us.**

 ## Citing ToLD-Br
 João A. Leite, Diego F. Silva, Kalina Bontcheva, Carolina Scarton (2020): Toxic Language Detection in Social Media for Brazilian Portuguese: New Dataset and Multilingual Analysis.
-To appear in the Proceedings of the AACL-IJCNLP 2020. [arxvi verstion]()
+To appear in the Proceedings of the AACL-IJCNLP 2020. [arxvi version](https://arxiv.org/abs/2010.04543)

 ## License
 ToLD-Br is licensed under a Creative Commons BY-SA 4.0 license that can be found in the file LICENSE_ToLD-Br.txt.